x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Unlike iOS, Android uses an accessible file system, so when Outlook for Android downloads an attachment, it doesn't go into the database, rather it is stored as a temporary file.

-### Q: Why does data within Outlook for iOS disappear and then re-appear after I toggle the Focused Inbox or the Organize by Thread settings?
+### Q: Why does data within Outlook for iOS disappear and then reappear after I toggle the Focused Inbox or the Organize by Thread settings?

 Whenever those options are changed, Outlook for iOS performs a soft reset.
-This wipes the existing data that has been downloaded to the app and requires a re-synchronization.
+This operation wipes the existing data that has been downloaded to the app and requires a resynchronization.

 ### Q: Can I view organization chart information in Outlook for iOS?